harinath-az/Docker-Zero-to-Hero/README.md

 When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
 This section is a brief overview of some of those objects.

+### Docker Hub
+Docker Hub is a public registry that allows you to store and share Docker images with the world.
+Organizations can also create private repositories within Docker Hub to share images securely within the organization.

+### Comparison: Docker Hub vs. GitHub
+GitHub: Used for storing and managing source code.
+It's a version control platform for your code.
+Docker Hub: Used for storing Docker images.
+It's a version control platform for your container images.
+While GitHub manages your code, Docker Hub manages your application environment encapsulated in Docker images.

 #### Dockerfile